kyohmizu/kubernetes-ctf-samples/README_EN.md

 - This CTF can be solved with basic Kubernetes knowledge and `kubectl` operations only
 - Flags are in the format `CTF{...}`
 - Obtain the flag string within the given permission scope
-- You can solve by looking at the code, but it reduces the difficulty
+- You can solve by examining the source code, but this will reduce the challenge difficulty

 ## Challenges